0x7c13/Notepads/README.md

 * A modern, stylish text editor with minimum design.
 * Blazingly fast, feels like win32 notepad.exe but looks better.
-* Launch from command line or powershell by typing: "notepads" or "notepads %path-to-your-file%".
+* Launch from command line or PowerShell by typing: "notepads" or "notepads %path-to-your-file%".
 * Multi-line handwriting support.
 * Built-in Markdown file preview viewer + built-in diff viewer.
 [Work in progress]